 This road is no longer a track.
 It’s tar for roughly the first 250km out of Alice Springs, then it changes to a wide, well-maintained dirt road.
 Road trains service the Granites Gold Mine near the western end of the Tanami, so the road has been upgraded to cater for road trains.

 The turn-off to Papunya is about 130km out of Alice Springs, along the Gary Junction Road.
 This Aboriginal community is best known as the home of the Warumpi Band, an influential Aussie band in the 1980s.

 The West MacDonnell Ranges sit to the left of the road in the distance, providing a striking contrast to the surrounding plains country.

-Back on the road towards Yuendumu, about 290km from Alice Springs.
+Back on the road and heading towards Yuendumu, about 290km from Alice Springs.
 Just before Yuendumu, the tar ends and you’re onto the dirt.
 Yes, there’s lots of corrugations.
 However it’s easy to maintain speed and sit on top of them.

 Surprisingly, this country weaves through low hills and ranges all the way through to Mt Doreen ruins.
 This rugged landscape is spectacular, classic Red Centre country.

-After making good time on the first day out of Alice Springs, we decided to camp near Mt Doreen ruins about 320km from Alice Springs.
 The settlers who established this station eventually abandoned it due to lack of reliable water.

 And it’s easy to see why.
 The desert was positively blooming due to recent rains, however the country around Mt Doreen was bare.
 The creek was bone dry, although there’d probably be water under the sand if you knew where to dig.